tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tip:**<br>
-* If no `SORT_ORDER` is specified, it will default to `ascending`.
+* If no `SORT_ORDER` is specified, it will be set to `ascending` by default.
 Use this to quickly see which deadlines are coming up soon by simply typing `sort`!
 </div>